-Whether you think in global climate change or not, the recent California fire devastation caused by drought is extremely real and alarming.
-California has been on the trail of taking preventative measures for several years including this year with the passing SB100.
-This adds the state to a growing list of regions and cities that are committing to one hundred pc renewable power.
-To support this evolution smart grid is becoming increasingly important to supply and enable the necessary bi-directional communication, decentralized and distributed power, demand side management, and microgrids.
-Frost & Sullivan estimates that at this rate, smart grid is on the trail of reaching approximately $94 billion in revenues worldwide by the year 2024.
-Electrification of transportation(EoT) may be a direct outcome of measures taken to curtail the impact of greenhouse emission and thus also will act as a key disrupter to the electrical grid.
+Whether you believe in climate change or not, the recent California fire devastation caused by drought is very real and alarming.
+California has been on the path of taking preventative measures for many years including this year with the passing SB100.
+This adds the state to a growing list of regions and cities that are committing to 100 percent renewable power.
+To support this evolution smart grid is becoming increasingly important to provide and enable the necessary bi-directional communication, decentralized and distributed power, demand side management, and microgrids.
+Frost & Sullivan estimates that at this rate, smart grid is on the path of reaching approximately $94 billion in revenues worldwide by the year 2024.
+Electrification of transportation(EoT)is a direct outcome of measures taken to curtail the impact of greenhouse gas and therefore will also act as a key disrupter to the electric grid.

-Today EVs represent only half 1,000,000 vehicles on the road that are concentrated in only a couple of regions, including California, Hawaii, Washington, Oregon to call a couple of.
-The mixture of regulatory push for clean energy and carbon neutrality combined with changing consumer perspectives will drastically push the amount of EVs on the road.
-In fact, EVs are expected to succeed in price parity with combustion engine(ICE) vehicles by 2025.
+Today EVs represent only half a million vehicles on the road that are concentrated in just a few regions, including California, Hawaii, Washington, Oregon to name a few.
+The combination of regulatory push for clean energy and carbon neutrality combined with changing consumer perspectives will drastically push the number of EVs on the road.
+In fact, EVs are expected to reach price parity with internal combustion engine(ICE) vehicles by 2025.